unyankee/unyankee.github.io/_posts/2018-12-11-OutterSpace.markdown

 ## New Begining

-This is my new big project, developing my own framework to be able to work, or test any new feature or simply test whatever I'd like ot test.
+This is my new big project, developing my own framework to be able to work, or test any new feature or simply test whatever I'd like to test.

-This new framework is currently capable of several things, and it is getting bigger, because I really want to test everything I could.
+This new framework is currently capable of several things, and it is getting bigger because I really want to test everything I could.

 But keeping in mind one simple thing, it must be simple to use,not just for me, but everyone who wanted to use it.
 At the same time needs to be flexible, because is a framework, but I really would like to keep it updated, so I could keep using it in the future, to keep testing everything that needs to be tested.

-So, two modes of working are avaliable, the most simple one, for just test how it works, for example, creating a simple GameObject to be rendered.
+So, two modes of working are available, the most simple one, for just test how it works, for example, creating a simple GameObject to be rendered.

-For that task we need several components, to let the system know everything is okey, and can be used.
+For that task we need several components, to let the system know everything is okay and can be used.
 {% highlight ruby linenos %}
 //Main class, it could be a 'Node'.
 GameObject* testingCube = GameObjectSystem::get().createGameObject();